Project-HAMi/website/docs/developers/profiling-karmada.md

 ---
-title: Profiling Karmada
+title: Profiling HAMi
 ---

 ## Enable profiling

-To profile Karmada components running inside a Kubernetes pod, set --enable-pprof flag to true in the yaml of Karmada components.
+To profile HAMi components running inside a Kubernetes pod, set --enable-pprof flag to true in the yaml of HAMi components.
 The default profiling address is 127.0.0.1:6060, and it can be configured via `--profiling-bind-address`.
-The components which are compiled by the Karmada source code support the flag above, including `Karmada-agent`, `Karmada-aggregated-apiserver`, `Karmada-controller-manager`, `Karmada-descheduler`, `Karmada-search`, `Karmada-scheduler`, `Karmada-scheduler-estimator`, `Karmada-webhook`.
+The components which are compiled by the HAMi source code support the flag above, including `HAMi-agent`, `HAMi-aggregated-apiserver`, `HAMi-controller-manager`, `HAMi-descheduler`, `HAMi-search`, `HAMi-scheduler`, `HAMi-scheduler-estimator`, `HAMi-webhook`.

 ```
 --enable-pprof